Diane Nelson serves as President of DC Entertainment (DCE) and President & Chief Content Officer of Warner Bros.

 Prior to her current post, Nelson served as President, Warner Premiere, developing and producing direct-to-DVD feature films and short-form digital content for Warner Bros.
 Pictures and Warner Bros.
 Home Entertainment’s distribution businesses.
 She was also Executive Vice President, Global Brand Management for Warner Bros.
 Entertainment, a group she started in 2005 in order to continue the cross-company brand management work she began on the Harry Potter property in 2000, expanding efforts to include such iconic films as Batman Begins, Superman Returns, The Polar Express, Charlie and the Chocolate Factory and Happy Feet.

 Nelson transitioned into this cross-company role from her position as Executive Vice President of Domestic Marketing for Warner Bros.
 Pictures.
 She has held a number of other positions within the Studio, having joined the company in 1996 as Director of Worldwide Corporate Promotions.

 Nelson came to the Studio from Walt Disney Records, where she served as Director of National Promotions.

-In December 2006, Nelson was appointed chairperson of The Next Generation Council of the Motion Picture & Television Fund and also serves on the board of There With Care, a Boulder, Colorado-based non-profit organization that supports families with children affected by critical illness.
+In addition, Nelson serves on the Board of the Boulder, Colorado-based There with Care, a non-profit organization that supports families with children affected by critical illness.

 Nelson is a graduate of Syracuse University's Newhouse School of Communications.